privateprep/coding-space-website/src/pages/programs/build-your-own-programs-at-the-coding-space.md

 templateKey: programs
 title: Build-Your-Own Programs at The Coding Space
 titleColor: "#ffffff"
+seo:
+  title: Build-Your-Own Programs at The Coding Space
-description: >
+  seo_description: >
     Our personalized Build-Your-Own coding experiences put parents in the driver’s seat.
 Or contact us to create the perfect coding event for your child.
 heroImage:
   image: /img/tcs-header.png
   alt: Light blue hero image with animated computer and code